 GALF – Goa Arts and Literary Festival

-December brings the literature and art lovers together at ICG goa for 4 days.
+December brings the literature and art lovers together at ICG for 4 days.
 Talks, panel discussions, workshops, art exhibitions, networking, bookstores, book launches – there is so much for the literature lovers to look forward to.

-Public Spaces in Panaji
+Public Spaces – Places to visit in Panjim

 This is a well-designed Academy with multiple auditoriums.
 It plays host to all kinds of concerts, plays, festivals.
 On the banks of River Mandovi just as it merges with the Arabian Sea, it is a good place to watch the sunset or to enjoy the activities.